Eating well when you’re pregnant helps you to:

 • Avoid protein supplements, including protein powders, protein bars and soy protein/isoflavone supplements.

-• Supplements with high protein content may lead to having a small baby.
+• Supplements with high protein amounts may lead to having a small baby.
 Isoflavones in soy protein could potentially have a harmful effect on the developing baby.

-• Foods made from whole soy beans are safe to eat during pregnancy.
+• Foods made from whole soybeans, like tofu, tempeh, soy beverage, are safe to eat during pregnancy.

 Unripe/Semi-Ripe or “Green” Papaya and Supplements